docsforadobe/javascript-tools-guide/10 - Scripting Access to XMP Metadata/xmpscript-object-reference.rst

 fieldNS

 The field type namespace string.
-See "Type namespace string constants" on page 263.
+See :ref:`type-namespace-string-constants`.

 fieldName